-The purpose of this White Paper is to provide background and technical rationale for proposed revisions to the applicability of several North American Electric Reliability Corporation (NERC) Reliability Standards, and in some cases the standard requirements.
-The goal of the NERC Project 2014-01 Standards Applicability for Dispersed Generation Resources standard drafting team (SDT) is to ensure that the Generator Owners (GOs) and Generator Operators (GOPs) of dispersed power producing resources are appropriately assigned responsibility for requirements that impact the reliability of the Bulk Power System (BPS), as the characteristics of operating dispersed power producing resources can be unique.
-In light of the revised Bulk Electric System (BES) definition approved by the Federal Energy Regulatory Authority (FERC) in 2014, the intent of this effort is generally to maintain the status quo for applicability of the standards as they have been applied over time with respect to dispersed power producing resources where the status quo does not create a reliability gap.
+The purpose of this white-White paper-Paper is to provide background and technical rationale for proposed revisions to the applicability of several North American Electric Reliability Corporation (NERC) Reliability Standards, and in some cases the standard requirements.
+The goal of the NERC Project 2014-01 Standards Applicability for Dispersed Power ProducingGeneration Resources1 standard drafting team (SDT) is to ensure that the Generator Owners (GOs) and Generator Operators (GOPs) of dispersed power producing resources are appropriately assigned responsibility for requirements that impact the reliability of the Bulk Power System (BPS), as the characteristics of operating dispersed power producing resources can be unique.
+In light of the revised Bulk Electric System (BES) definition approved by the Federal Energy Regulatory Authority (FERC) in 20142, the intent of this effort is generally to maintain the status quo for applicability of the standards as they have been applied over time with respect to dispersed power producing resources where the status quo does not create a reliability gap.

-The SDT reviewed all standards that apply to GOs and GOPs and determined how each standard requirement should be appropriately applied to dispersed power producing resources, categorized as follows:
+The SDT reviewed all standards that apply to GOs and GOPs3 and determined how each standard requirement should be appropriately applied to dispersed power producing resources, categorized as follows:

 - The existing standard language was appropriate when applied to dispersed power producing resources and does not need to be addressed; - The existing standard language was appropriate when applied to dispersed power producing resources but additional NERC guidance documentation is needed to clarify how to implement the requirements for dispersed power producing resources; and - The existing standard language needs to be modified in order to account for the unique characteristics of dispersed power producing resources.
-This could be accomplished through the Applicability Section of the standard in most cases or, if required, through narrowly-tailored changes to the individual requirements.
+This could be accomplished through the applicability Applicability section Section of the standard in most cases or, if required, through narrowly-tailored changes to the individual requirements.

-From this review, the SDT determined that three (3) Reliability Standards required immediate attention to clarify the applicability of the Reliability Standards to dispersed power producing resources for the benefit of industry stakeholders.
-These standards are:
+From this review, the SDT determined that there are three (3) Reliability Sstandards-required in which the SDT feels-immediate attention is required to clarify the applicability of the Reliability Standards to dispersed power producing resources for the benefit provide directionof to industry stakeholders as soon as feasible regarding how to appropriately direct compliance related preparations.
+These standards includeare:

-- PRC-004 (relevant versions);

-- PRC-005 (relevant versions); and
+- PRC-004 (relevant versions)4; - PRC-005 (relevant versions)5; and

-- VAR-002 (relevant versions).